 With the ABS light on, the anti-lock brake system is disabled and normal braking is still effective unless the brake warning light also remains illuminated with parking brake released.
 (If your brake warning lamp illuminates, have your vehicle serviced immediately.)

-Parking brake (P)
+Parking brake with auto-release (if equipped)

 Apply the parking brake whenever the vehicle is parked.

-To set the parking brake, press the parking brake pedal down until the pedal stops.
+To set the parking brake: